ricomoss/python-april-2014/class2/README.md

     for index in range(start, end):
         new_obj.append(my_obj[index])

-11. To take the above concept even further we'll add to it ``step``.
+In exercise 11 we took the above concept even further and added ``step``.

     In[1]: name[::-1]

 If ``start`` and ``end`` are left blank it will start at the beginning and finish at the end.
 The ``step`` is the final value which determines how we'll "step" through the list.
 In this case, with ``-1``, we're stepping backward one at a time.

-13. This is called list comprehension and we'll discuss this in detail later in this class.
+In exercise 13 we used list comprehension and we'll discuss this in detail later in this class.

-14. ``my_sentence`` is a string object.
+In exercise 14 ``my_sentence`` is a string object.
 Strings, in Python, have a method available called ``split()`` that does exactly that.
-I looks for a pattern within the string and splits the string into a list where each entry is the patterns separated by the split.
+It looks for a pattern within the string and splits the string into a list where each entry is a part of the string separated by the pattern.
 If the argument to ``split()`` is left blank it will default to the ``space`` character.
 We can define other characters to split against.

     In[1]: my_str = '1,2,3'
     In[2]: my_str.split(',')
     Out[2]: ['1', '2', '3']

-15. Conversly strings have a ``join()`` method.
+In exercise 15 we saw the converse of ``split()`` - ``join()``.
 This might seem misleading at first - you may think the list should have the ``join()`` method because you are joining each element in the list.
 This is not the case - and it makes sense when you think about it.
 The reason is because the result you are looking to get is a string.
 An object method on a list shouldn't result in a string.
-Why would an objects method change the object type?
+Why would an object's method change the object type?
 That doesn't make sense.
 Plus, with the ``join()`` method on strings you can do lots of useful joins that would otherwise not make sense if it were a method on a list.

     In[1]: my_list = ['a', 'n', 'd']
     In[2]: '-'.join(my_list)
     Out[2]: 'a-n-d'
     In[3]: ' - 123'.join(my_list)
     Out[3]: 'a - 123n - 123d'

-To see more on what methods are available for Python strings see the official `docs <http://docs.python.org/3.3/library/string.html?highlight=string#module-string>`_.
+To see more on what methods are available for Python strings see the official docs (http://docs.python.org/3.3/library/string.html?highlight=string#module-string).

 List Comprehension
 -----------------